cloudfoundry/cc-api-v3-style-guide/README.md

 * `per_page`: the number of resources to return in a paginated collection request (default: 50)
 * `order_by`: a field on the resource to order the collection by; each collection may choose a subset of fields that it can be sorted by

-When collections are ordered by a subset of fields, each field **MAY** be prepended by "+" or "-" to indicate ascending or descending order direction respectively.
+When collections are ordered by a subset of fields, each field **MAY** be prepended "-" to indicate descending order direction.
 If the field is not prepended, the ordering will default to ascending.

 If there are additional pagination query parameters, the parameters **MUST** have names that conform to the acceptable [query parameter](#query-parameters) names.